-If you’ve heard the name “Lilly Singh” a lot lately, you might be wondering who is she and why is she famous?
+If you’ve heard the name “Lilly Singh” a lot lately, you might wonder who she is and why she is famous.

-These are very valid questions, especially if you haven’t been into the YouTube creator scene over the last few years.
-Lilly Singh is a 32-year old Canadian YouTube star that rose to fame in 2013 for her satirical videos.
+These are valid questions, especially if you haven’t been into the YouTube creator scene over the last few years.
+Lilly Singh is a Canadian YouTube star who rose to fame in 2013 for her satirical videos.

-She was born and raised in Scarborough, Ontario, a town slightly outside of Toronto, Canada.
-Both her parents were born and raised in India, immigrating to Canada before she was born.
+She was born and raised in Scarborough, Ontario, slightly outside Toronto, Canada.
+Both her parents were born and raised in India, and they immigrated to Canada before she was born.

 Lilly Saini Singh began her YouTube career in 2010 under the username “IISuperWomanII” a moniker she created after a song by the female rapper “Lil’ Mo” and a childhood idea that she could do anything…like superwoman.